-Each set of game boards could be kept in a single file folder or manila envelope: ditto with other materials needed, like the spinners.
-When you're ready for students to play a game, place the file folder full of game boards (or other materials) and the corresponding set of baggies on a table.
+When you're ready for students to play a game, place the file folder full of game mats (or other materials) and the set of baggies on a table.
 Have all the "Partner 1s" in your math partner list (see pages 18-19) come up to the table in an orderly line and take one of everything.
 The Partner 2's are responsible for returning the materials to the same spot after game play.